AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/tiktok.md

 ## Prerequisites {#prerequisites}

-The user would need to authenticate with a TikTok Ads Manager account they want to add an audience to.
-Details on sharing advertiser accounts can be found [here](https://ads.tiktok.com/marketing_api/docs?id=1738373141733378).
-Specifically, the user would need the "Audience Management" permission.
+Before you are able to activate data to TikTok, you must authenticate with a TikTok Ads Manager account that you want to add an audience to.
+Details on sharing advertiser accounts can be found [in the TikTok API documentation](https://ads.tiktok.com/marketing_api/docs?id=1738373141733378).
+Specifically, you would need the "Audience Management" permission.

 ## Supported identities {#supported-identities}